It's a New Day in Public Health.

 - Office Surgery Registration Form with an original signature for each Surgeon

-- Name and license number of any Surgeon, Physician Assistant (PA), Certified Registered Nurse Anesthetist (CRNA), Advanced Registered Nurse Practitioner (ARNP), or Registered Nurse (RN) at facility
+- Name and license number of any Surgeon, Physician Assistant (PA), Certified Registered Nurse Anesthetist (CRNA), Advanced Practice Registered Nurse (APRN), or Registered Nurse (RN) at facility

-- Copies of any protocols necessary for the supervision of any PA, CRNA or ARNP.
+- Copies of any protocols necessary for the supervision of any PA, CRNA or APRN.

 - Name and license number of M.D. or D.O.
 Anesthesiologist, if applicable